wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 | OR             | Return rows that meet either condition                    |
 | NOT            | Return only rows that do not meet the specified condition |

 Logic operators allow you to combine more than one search condition at a time.
-For instance if we want to limit our results for breweries where the BREWERY_ID is 1005 and the state is NC our query would use the `AND` logic operator.
+For instance if we want to limit our results for breweries where the `BREWERY_ID` is 1005 and the state is NC, our query would use the `AND` logic operator.
 If we wanted to return a list of breweries located in NC or TN we would use the `OR` operator.
 The nice thing about logic operators in **SQL** is that they're pretty intuitive.

 For practice let's write a query with multiple conditions.
 Let's say we want to look at breweries in either `NC` or `TN` where the `BREWERY_ID` is greater than `1005`.